 We shall shortly be posting this piece on our X channel.

-One thought on ““We interviewed Australian women who sexually abused children.
+2 thoughts on ““We interviewed Australian women who sexually abused children.
 This is what we learnt.””

 The gyno-centricity of how women are always victims, even when theyre the convicted sexual perpetrators is staggering.